Glossary¶

 Deployment¶

-The process of writing a built Artifact to one or more Windows device targets via SMB.
+The process of writing a built Artifact to one or more Windows device targets via SMB or a local path.
 A deployment is initiated through the Deployment Wizard after all Preflight checks pass.
 See Deploying Configurations.

 Deployment Service¶

-The internal service responsible for copying built Artifacts to UNC Paths via SMB.
+The internal service responsible for copying built Artifacts to target paths (UNC or local) via the filesystem.
 It backs up any existing configuration before overwriting and records a Rollout Event for each device path.

 Deployment Wizard¶

 The multi-step guided flow in ntkDeploy that walks you through validating prerequisites, reviewing the deployment plan, and executing a Deployment.
 The wizard blocks progression at each step until all required checks pass.
+For mobile profiles the wizard includes additional steps for preview, password entry, and delivery method selection.
 See Deploying Configurations.

 Destination Rule¶